richarvey/techshift-modernise/content/page/lab2.md

 Talking points

 - We have setup public and private subnets.
 We can also setup three layers of subnets to better secure our public endpoints.
-- Two availablity zones provides high availability, how can we use more availability zones to provide fault tollerance.
+- Two availability zones provides high availability, how can we use more availability zones to provide fault tolerance.

 #### Cleanup